 A date can be as simple as putting on some music and washing dishes together, but we all yearn for something that is really special every now and then.
 So, for some non-sweatpants dates, try these ideas:

 - First date re-create: Try to redo your first date—bonus points for attention to detail, like similar clothing.

-- Do it for the ’Gram: Show your friends you know how to let loose by dining at the beautiful Botanist in Bishops Arts and then have a fun photo session at the Rainbow Vomit Art Museum on Parry.
+- Do it for the ’gram: Have a fun photo session at the Rainbow Vomit Art Museum on Parry.
 Your kids will be mortified at your hipster selfies!

-- Spousal sparring: Competitive?
-Try something like axe throwing at Corky’s Gaming Bistro in Grapevine or Speedzone in Lewisville.
+- For the competitive: Try something like axe throwing at Corky’s Gaming Bistro in Grapevine.

-- Players club: Get your game on at Fixation VR in Hurst or Bishop Cidercade in Dallas.
+- Adult arcades: Get your game on at Fixation VR in Hurst or Bishop Cidercade in Dallas and Fort Worth.

-- Tiki your funnybone: Can’t make it to Maui?
+- Comedy club: Can’t make it to Maui?
 Try Four Kahunas Tiki Lounge in Arlington, then follow it up with nearby Zingers Comedy Club for some added fun.

 - Get fired up: For creative types, the Firehouse Pottery Gallery in Fort Worth offers classes—then run over to Trinity River Distillery to celebrate your newfound skills.

 This article was originally published in February 2020.